jjrCN/ERT-GBDT_Face_Alignment/README.md

   - [x] use Eigen3 instead of cv::Mat for acceleration
 - [x] test a learnt model
 - [x] load a learnt model saved by a json format
+- [x] optimize test code
+  - [x] use Eigen3, just like learning code
-- [ ] create a simple binary model, make it fast for loading and saving
+- [x] create a simple binary model, make it fast for loading and saving
+  - a binary model size would be about x10 times smaller than a json model.
-- [ ] optimize test code
+- [ ]
 - [ ] remove opencv dependency (is it possible?)